flyteorg/flytesnacks/docs/getting_started/tasks_and_workflows.md

 So far we've been working with small code snippets and self-contained scripts.
-Next, we'll see how to organize a Flyte project that follows software engineering best practices, including modularizing code into meaningful modules, defining third-party dependencies, and creating a container image for making our workflows reproducible.
+Next, we'll see how to organize a Flyte project that follows software engineering best practices, including organizing code into meaningful modules, defining third-party dependencies, and creating a container image for making our workflows reproducible.